davide-aloi/davide-aloi/README.md

 I am a Doctoral Researcher at the Centre for Human Brain Health (Birmingham, UK) working in the field of neuroimaging and neuroscience.
 I am interested in computer programming, health data science and data visualisation.
 I am currently working on Disorders of Consciousness (such as vegetative state or coma), and I am studying new possible therapeutic approaches using techniques as MRI, EEG and non-invasive brain stimulation.

 ## Ongoing projects:
-- I am currently investigating the relationship between connectivity changes in the brain following brain stimulation, and electric field characteristics ([repository](https://github.com/Davi93/wp1_2_roast)).
+- I am currently investigating the relationship between connectivity changes in the brain following brain stimulation, and electric field characteristics estimated by MRI-derived models. ([repository](https://github.com/Davi93/wp1_2_roast)).
 - I am also reorganising all the functions and scripts I wrote during my PhD ([repository](https://github.com/Davi93/mri_scripts)).
 These are mainly MRI utilities or functions to visualise data / results from MRI/fMRI analyses.